 The CSA model was robust to changes in parameters s and M in terms of the trends in biomass and fishing mortality.
 However, the absolute values of the model outputs were susceptible to different values of the input parameters.
 Increasing M resulted in much higher total biomass estimates (Murray and Kaiser, 2012).
 This would suggest that there has been a large standing stock since 2000.
-The dependence of the fishery upon scallops recruiting to the fishery in their second year of growth (Vause et al., 2007) indicates that this is not the case unless M is unusually high for queen scallops over 2 years old.
-Pecten maximus have been found to become increasingly resistant to Cancer pagurus predation with increasing shell size, particularly once they reach 60 mm shell length (Lake et al., 1987); a similar relationship is likely to occur for A. opercularis and its predators.
+However, the dependence of the fishery upon scallops recruiting to the fishery in their second year of growth (Vause et al., 2007) indicates that this is not the case unless M is unusually high for queen scallops over 2 years old.
+Pecten maximus have been found to become increasingly resistant to Cancer pagurus predation with increasing shell size, particularly once they reach 60 mm shell length

+(Lake et al., 1987); a similar relationship is likely to occur for A. opercularis and its predators.
 Discarded A. opercularis were also found to have high survival rates following fishing (Montgomery, 2008; Nall, 2011).
-Increasing s to 0.48 had a similar effect to increasing M, with higher biomass estimates, while decreasing s resulted in lower biomass estimates; these lower estimates lead to very high estimates of F (Murray and Kaiser, 2012).
+Increasing s had a similar effect to increasing M, with higher biomass estimates, while decreasing s resulted in lower biomass estimates; these lower estimates lead to very high estimates of F (Murray and Kaiser, 2012).

-Fig. 11.
+Fig. 12.
 Landings in thousands of tonnes (contours) at different levels of total biomass and proportion of biomass removed.
-Solid points and connecting line indicate actual landings at modelled total biomass, and the proportion of biomass those landings are equal to, for each year from 1992 to 2012.
-Green lines indicate recommended minimum biomass and maximum proportion of biomass removed; red lines indicate recommended critical levels of biomass and proportion of biomass removed;.
-Solid vertical line shows estimated mean biomass in May 2012 with dashed lines indicating 10% and 90% confidence limits.
+Solid points and connecting line indicate actual landings at modelled total biomass, and the proportion of biomass those landings are equal to, for each year from 1993 to 2013.
+Green line indicates recommended maximum proportion of biomass removed.
+Solid vertical line shows estimated mean biomass in February 2013.

-With total biomass of 13000t and around 30% or more of biomass removed annually the fishery has experienced both increases and decreases in total biomass, reflecting the fishery's dependence on annual recruitment.
+With total biomass of 13000t and around 25% of biomass removed annually the fishery has experienced both increases and decreases in total biomass, reflecting the fishery's dependence on annual recruitment (Fig. 12).
+The largest increases in biomass occurred where biomass was >13000t.
 Therefore, 13000t is recommended as a critical minimum biomass.
-Furthermore, at higher total biomass, of 19000t, there is no evidence that the population reached carrying capacity so there is a strong case for maintaining biomass at this higher level.
-In terms of setting an appropriate threshold for the biomass removed it is clear that removing much more than 30% of biomass increases the risk that biomass will be depleted.
-By comparison, in the Patagonian scallop fishery the TAC is set at 40% of biomass (Morsan et al., 2012) broadly in line with the critical threshold identified for the Isle of Man fishery.
-However, in the Isle of Man queen scallop fishery, where 40% or more of biomass has been removed there has been no major annual increase in biomass.
-Given the discrepancy between the abundance index and biomass estimates for 2012 it may be appropriate to take the upper confidence interval limit as the biomass estimate; removing 30% of biomass would then allow landings of 5000t from the two ICES statistical rectangles.
-This would be substantially lower than in the past two years.
+Furthermore, there is no evidence that the population reached carrying capacity at biomass of 30000t, so there is a strong case for maintaining biomass at a higher level.
+In terms of setting an appropriate harvest rate it is clear that removing more than 30% of queen scallop biomass increases the risk that the stock will be depleted.
+By comparison, in the Patagonian scallop fishery the TAC is set at 40% of biomass (Morsan et al., 2012).
+In the Isle of Man queen scallop fishery, where 40% or more of biomass has been removed there has been no major annual increase in biomass.
+The median estimated biomass in 2013 is 20000t.
+Removing 30% of biomass would equate to around 6000t.
+This is slightly higher than average surplus production since 1993, which was estimated at 5600t, so limiting landings to lower than this level would reduce the risk of depleting biomass.
+It is important to note that the inclusion of additional survey stations in 2012 and 2013 resulted in slightly higher biomass estimates than in previous years, particularly in 2012.
+However, landings in 2012 still exceeded surplus production, leading to a further decline biomass in 2012.
+Given the depletion of biomass and the risk that biomass is reduced to less than 13000t it is recommended that no more than 5000t (25% of biomass) is removed from 36E5 and 37E5 in the 2013/2014 fishing season.
 To facilitate management of the fishery allocating a proportion of these landings to the territorial sea may be beneficial.
 In recent years around 50% of landings have been taken within the territorial sea.